bcgov/BCVAX-Android/README.md

 How is the app deployed and where?

-__Example:__ Builds generated manually, distributed through Google Play.
+Builds generated manually, distributed through Google Play.
 CI/CD implementation is in progress

 ### External

 How is the app deployed and where?

-__Example:__ Builds generated manually, distributed through Google Play.
+Builds generated manually, distributed through Google Play.

 ## Contributors
 ---